Gyeeta/gyeeta.github.io/docs/monitor/hostdash.md

 This enables a quick evaluation of how all the hosts globally are performing and for any hosts with issues, further drilldown enables users to determine the processes or services of issue within that host.

+The Host Dashboard also lists the Host level Contention (Delay) statistics for CPU, Memory and Disk IO.
+This allows a very quick way to figure out the hosts which are facing heavy CPU, Memory or IO contention or pressure.

 The Host Dashboard is updated every 15 sec.